How to Intonate Your Guitar: A Step-by-Step Guide for Electric and Acoustic

 Fretted 12th is sharp: String is too short.
 Move saddle AWAY from the nut (toward tailpiece).
 Fretted 12th is flat: String is too long.
 Move saddle TOWARD the nut.

 On electric guitars, adjust the saddle screw with a small flat or Phillips head screwdriver.
 Retune after each adjustment — saddle movement changes tension.
+If you're unsure about how to adjust your saddle, consult your guitar's manual or seek guidance from a professional.

 Acoustic Guitars

 Acoustic saddle adjustment requires removing and reshaping the saddle — forward = shorter, back = longer.
 The saddle can also be angled if individual strings need different correction.
 This is a job for a luthier unless you're experienced.
+If you're not comfortable making adjustments to your acoustic guitar's saddle, consider consulting a professional.

 Capo and Intonation

 If your guitar intones correctly but sounds sharp with a capo, the issue is capo tension.
 Reduce tension on your PGL Adjustable Tension Capo until the sharp notes resolve.
+This will help you achieve better intonation when using a capo.

 Get Expert Guidance

 Our Pro Concierge can walk you through intonation remotely or connect you with a local tech if you need hands-on help.
+Don't be afraid to ask for help if you're unsure about any part of the process.